 Staff and governors are trained in Managing Allegations Against School Staff and all staff are aware of the Whistle Blowing Policy which is below and on our staff area of the website and in school.

-Supply agencies are provided with copies of our policies and health and safety information prior to sending us staff and the head/bursar will ensure supply staff know fire procedures and also child protection procedures on arrival.
+Supply agencies are provided with copies of our policies and health and safety information prior to sending us staff and the Head/School Business Manager will ensure supply staff know fire procedures and also child protection procedures on arrival.
 We use the same companies and, where we can, the same staff so pupils know a familiar face.
 In Key Stage 2 (juniors) we have two qualified and experienced Higher Level Teaching Assistants (HLTAs) who are able to cover for teachers in their absence too.

 Staff are aware of the protocols to follow if they have a worry about a child and forms are used to record worries and actions by the Designated Person.
 Parents are kept informed of concerns, when they arise, in line with our policy.